wiktorn/sparta/content/posts/project.md

 * Mirosław Piotr Kruk, *The Reception of Sparta in European Art.
 A Reconnaissance*
 * Izabela Piskorska, *The Spartan Topic in European Painting of the Nineteenth Century – Characters, Themes, Places.
 A Reconnaissance*
 * Ewa Róża Janion, Ludmiła Janion, *Does the Phalanx of Healthy Men Represent Normative Society?
 Spartan ideal and contemporary visions of Sparta in perspective of Masculinity Studies*
-* Szymon Wróbel, *Thucydides’s War and the Modern World*
+* Szymon Wróbel, *Thucydides’s War and the Modern World*.